 Founder and CEO, Nc'Nean Distillery

 Annabel started Nc’nean to change the way the world thinks about whisky from Scotland.
 In her own words, she aims "to create light and delicious spirits which can exist in harmony with this planet we call home".
 She quit her job in the city back in 2013 to start work on raising funds, then building the fully organic distillery from the ground up.
 Nc'nean also just so happens to employ quite a few women as part of their team.
-Late last year, Nc’nean released its first organic single malt and she can’t wait for you to try it.
+Late last year, Annabel released Nc'nean's organic single malt and she can’t wait for you to try it.

 Communications and Media Relations Manager at Whyte & Mackay